 In addition to the developmental, genetic and environmental influences on child behavior in the dental office other factors may come into play.

-The etiology of dental fear in children is multifactorial and a product of previous experiences, generalized fear and family (parent, sibling) anxiety regarding dental treatment.7 Dental fear has been found in most but not all misbehaving patients.4 Dental fear has been attributed to lack of trust in the dentist and lack of control over a traumatic event.
-Dental injection was the most feared procedure followed by “drilling” and “tooth scaling.
-Dental fear and anxiety has also been linked to increased general fears such as fear of heights, flying, claustrophobia and multiple other fears.8,9
+The etiology of dental fear in children is multifactorial and a product of previous experiences, generalized fear and family (parent, sibling) anxiety regarding dental treatment.8 Dental fear has been found in most but not all misbehaving patients.5 A study by Klingberg and Broberg reported dental fear in 9% of children with girls exhibiting more anxiety and behavior management problems then boys.9 Dental fear has been attributed to lack of trust in the dentist and lack of control over a traumatic event.
+The dental injection was the most feared procedure followed by “drilling” and “tooth scaling."
+Dental fear and anxiety have also been linked to increased general fears such as fear of heights, flying, claustrophobia and multiple other fears as well as lower social and emotional well-being.
+10,11,12

 Children in pain will almost always exhibit behavior management problems.
 Pain has sensory, emotional, cognitive, and behavioral components that are interrelated with environmental, developmental, sociocultural and contextual factors.
-It is important to take reports of pain seriously and counterproductive to argue with the child that a sensation is uncomfortable but does not hurt or they are just feeling pressure.12,13
+It is important to take reports of pain seriously, and it’s counterproductive to argue with the child that a sensation is uncomfortable but does not hurt or they are just feeling pressure.
+15,16

 For the purpose of this course, the author will divide the youngest patients (under three years of age) into two categories: the child that does not possess or has limited ability to communicate with others (usually under 18 months) and the child possessing the ability to communicate with others.